How to Monitor AI Agents in Commerce Systems

 - Failures are contextual, not just code-based (e.g., "Gemini throttled this request" might look like a 200 OK)

-In other words, once AI starts making the decisions, traditional visibility breaks down — you lose the map.
-How do you monitor a system that decides, learns, and acts dynamically across infrastructure you don’t fully control?
+Once AI starts making the decisions, traditional visibility tools can no longer map what's happening across the full execution chain.
+The core challenge: how do you monitor a system that decides, learns, and acts dynamically across infrastructure you don't fully control?

 To answer that question, we built a functioning AP2 environment using Google's open-source agentic-commerce/AP2 repository.